Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Matlab/README.md

   * `workspace/`

-    Used for **real-time analysis** from Simulink's out structure during experiments.
+    Used for data analysis from Simulink's out structure.
     Includes:

+    * logging data into csv files
     * Single and multi-axis plotting
-    * Response evaluation and CSV export for persistent logging
+    * Response evaluation

 ## Core Control Logic